-There are food and drink machines located on the ground floor of building 833 (in the common room) and in the games room of 838.
+There are food and drink machines located on Level 1 outside the games room.
 These are provided by EFTPOS Vending and do not accept cash.
-If you have any questions or concerns regarding the vending machines please contact EFTPOS Vending directly on the numbers advertised on the machines.
+If you have any questions or concerns regarding the vending machines, please contact EFTPOS Vending directly on the numbers advertised on the machines.